 Hooton Aerodrome was laid out in what had formerly been Hooton Park; the Vauxhall car factory now mostly occupies the site of the aerodrome.
 The pilot escaped injury and the aircraft was not badly damaged but petrol was leaking from one of the wings.
 This was apparently put to good use by several locals who collected some of the petrol for use in their cars.

-In addition to the necessary changes to the course some members were unhappy with the Club House, and in November 1970,22 members called a special general meeting to discuss the erection of a new Club House.
-This proposal was rejected by 51 For to 60 Against, so apparently a good number of members were contented with it, or perhaps thought it was an extravagance that the Club could ill afford.
+In addition to the necessary changes to the course some members were unhappy with the Club House, and in November 1970, 22 members called a Special General Meeting to discuss the erection of a new Club House.
+This proposal was rejected by 51 For to 60 Against, so apparently a good number of members were content with it, or perhaps thought it was an extravagance that the Club could ill afford.
 However, events in a way took over as, early in 1971, a decision was taken that the necessary improvements to the existing Club House would be too costly and in October of that year tenders were invited for the building of a new Club House.

 In 1971 Lord Leverhulme very generously gave the Club, by Deed of Gift retrospectively dated to 1969, just under two acres of land on which the new Club House was to be built and the larger car park provided.
 This area of land also included the area occupied by the old Club House.

-In December 1971 tenders were accepted for a new Club House at a cost of £50,00 and the contractor started construction on the 21st June 1972.
+In December 1971 tenders were accepted for a new Club House at a cost of £50,000 and the contractor began work on the 21st June 1972.

 The eventual cost of the new Club House was close to £70,000.
 A farewell party to the old Club House was held on 29th September 1973 and before it was demolished many members purchased mementoes of the old building.
 Viscount Leverhulme officially opened the new Club House on the 28th October 1973 and the first dance in the new Club House took place on the 17th November 1973.